-Both Zinus and Casper utilize a bed-in-a-box shipping method, which is common in the mattress market today.
+Both Zinus and Casper utilize a mattress-in-a-box shipping method, which is common in the mattress market today.
 The mattress is compressed in plastic, rolled, and delivered directly to the customer in a maneuverable box.
 Once the mattress is removed from its packaging, it decompresses to regain its intended shape.
-Most bed-in-a-box companies provide free shipping to the contiguous U.S., and products by some brands arrive in as little as 3 to 5 days.
+Most mattress-in-a-box companies provide free shipping to the contiguous U.S., and products by some brands arrive in as little as 3 to 5 days.

 Zinus Shipping Policies